Foreign relations of New Zealand: Pacific relations

 Much of New Zealand's foreign policy is focused on the Pacific region, particularly Polynesia and Melanesia.
 Bilateral economic assistance resources have been focused on projects in the South Pacific island states, especially on Bougainville.
 The country's long association with Samoa (formerly known as Western Samoa), reflected in a treaty of friendship signed in 1962, and its close association with Tonga have resulted in a flow of immigrants and visitors under work permit schemes from both countries.
 Recently New Zealand forces participated in peacekeeping efforts in the Pacific region in East Timor, the Solomon Islands and Tonga, see Military history of New Zealand.

 In 1947, New Zealand joined Australia, France, the United Kingdom, and the United States to form the South Pacific Commission, a regional body to promote the welfare of the Pacific region.
 New Zealand has been a leader in the organisation.
 In 1971, New Zealand joined the other independent and self-governing states of the South Pacific to establish the South Pacific Forum (now known as the Pacific Islands Forum), which meets annually at the "heads of government" level.

-2006 East Timor crisis

-On 26 May, New Zealand deployed forty-two troops, with a second contingent of 120 troops leaving Christchurch on 27 May, en route to Townsville, Queensland before being sent to East Timor.
-Clark said that the forces would be deployed where needed by the Australian command.
+On 26 May 2006, New Zealand deployed forty-two troops, with a second contingent of 120 troops leaving Christchurch on 27 May, to Townsville, Queensland, before being sent to participate in the 2006 East Timorese crisis.
+Clark said the forces would be deployed where needed by the Australian command.

+Diplomatic relations

+List of countries which New Zealand maintains diplomatic relations with: